nvidia-holoscan/holoscan-sdk/examples/execution_control/async_operator_execution_control/README.md

 ### Important Considerations

 When implementing this pattern, keep these points in mind:
-- **Deadlock prevention**: Ensure at least one operator is in `EVENT_WAITING` state rather than `WAIT` to prevent deadlock detection from terminating the application
+- **Deadlock prevention**: Ensure at least one operator is in `kEventWaiting` state rather than `kWait` to prevent deadlock detection from terminating the application
 - **Thread safety**: All communication between operators must be thread-safe; use appropriate synchronization primitives
 - **Error handling**: Consider how to handle failures in asynchronously executing operators
 - **Performance impact**: Synchronization between threads can introduce overhead; use this pattern when the control benefits outweigh performance costs